-Pantry pests are also called "food pests" or "stored-product pests".
+Pantry pests are also called “food pests” or “stored-product pests”.
 These pests attack food items that are stored in homes, warehouses, on store shelves, or wherever food items are held, especially for long periods of time.
 Items commonly infested with these pests in the homes are products such as bird and dry pet food, flour, corn meal, pasta products, dried fruits, nuts, grains, spices, cake mixes, and cereals.
-Cigarette and drugstore beetles, sawtoothed grain beetles, rice and granary weevils, red flour beetles, and Indian Meal moths are just a small number of pantry pests that can cause food to become inedible.
-Finding and discarding all food items that are infested is the key to controlling these pests.
+If you need help figuring out what type of pest you have and the best treatment for your situation, just contact a professional at Midwest Exterminating.

 Cigarette Beetle – Lasioderma serricorne (Fabricius).
 The cigarette beetle as the name implies is probably the most important pest of stored tobacco.
 It may also be found in food items such as rice, ginger, spices, dried plants and many other stored food items.
 Adult beetles are light brown, about one-eighth inch long and readily fly.
 The head is folded in a downward facing position.
 Getting rid of all infested food items is critical to control.